markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Dates.html had an error as a h2 tag was used in a table.
 This was also fixed.

+After commit 35 w3c returned some warnings so the following amendments were made:

+Amended html comments so that it is now mappable in xml files.
+Previously warning  was returned on w3c validator.
+Added h2 child to section element on homepage to make page more descriptive to visually impaired users.
+Amended contact.html form to take away date and type input types as these inputs are not supported in firefox and safari respectively.

 # Deployment

 ## Using Github Pages